LeoShangTang/PomodoroTimer/README.md

 ## User stories

-- As a user, I want to be able to add a task with timer type and task name to end of a queue
+- As a user, I want to be able to add a task with timer type and task name to end of a queue (adding arbitrary number of tasks to a queue or adding x to y part)
-- As a user, I want to be remove first task in queue
 - As a user, I want to be remove task at specific index in queue
+- As a user, I want to be able to change the number of times a task is repeated in the queue
+-